 He then told Christodoulides that “I have always seen you as a man of dialogue, of responsibility, with much courage”, and stressed that France “has a clear position” on the Cyprus problem.

-Christodoulides, Erhurman and Holguin spent more than three and a half hours in discussions last Thursday, with the UN saying they had included a “stocktaking discussion on previously agreed trust building initiatives”, as well as a discussion on new ideas.
+Christodoulides, Erhurman, and Holguin spent more than three and a half hours in discussions last Thursday, with the UN saying after the meeting that it had included a “stocktaking discussion on previously agreed trust building initiatives”, as well as a discussion on new ideas.

 Click here to change your cookie preferences